hardliner66/blog/content/posts/01_my_odin_library.md

 (_Note: Calling a function that that uses a `deferred_*` attribute in the head of a loop will cause the deferred function to run on every iteration_)

 Sadly the `deferred_*` functions can't be used with generic functions, which is one of the reasons why this approach was not a good fit for creating proper iterators.
-Which, thinkging about how hacky all of it is, is probably for the better.
+Which, thinking about how hacky all of it is, is probably for the better.

 Seeing that my efforts didn't lead anywhere, I paused working on the iterator stuff